-Back in March, I compiled a little list of online resources on Aztec mythology for those who wanted to learn more about Xolotl and the other gods mentioned in the popular co-op game, Lara Croft & the Guardian of Light.
-And now that the Egypt-centric Lara Croft & the Temple of Osiris is heading our way later this year, I thought it fitting to put together a list of some of my favourite online guides to Ancient Egyptian gods, goddesses, and religion.
+Back in March, I compiled a list of online resources on Aztec mythology for those who wanted to learn more about Xolotl and the other gods mentioned in Lara Croft & the Guardian of Light.
+And since the Egypt-centric Lara Croft & the Temple of Osiris is heading our way later this year, I thought it fitting to put together a list of some of my favourite online guides to Ancient Egyptian gods, goddesses, and religion.

-2) Ancient Egypt Online’s Religion in Ancient Egypt – Though not as comprehensive as some of the other entries on this list, Ancient Egypt Online has a well-organised and user-friendly index of gods and goddesses as well as information about some of Egypt’s key religious texts and iconography.
+Though not as comprehensive as some of the other entries on this list, Ancient Egypt Online has a well-organised and user-friendly index of gods and goddesses.
+It also has information about some of Egypt’s key religious texts and iconography.

-5) Wikipedia’s Egyptian Mythology Section – It’s hard to go wrong with Wikipedia, really.
-One could easily spend hours browsing through the hundreds of entries categorised under “Egyptian Mythology” or checking out the external sources they link to.
+It’s hard to go wrong with Wikipedia, really.
+One could spend hours browsing through the hundreds of entries categorised under “Egyptian Mythology” or perusing the external sources they link to.
 If you’re short on time and just want a quick overview of each of the major gods, check out this list of Egyptian deities.
 And if you have a bit more time to spare, why not learn a little about the history and role of religion in Egyptian culture?

 Now, for those of you who prefer your information in hard copy, you might find the following books helpful:

-- The Complete Gods & Goddesses of Ancient Egypt by Richard H. Wilkinson, Thames & Hudson (2003) [Buy this on Amazon/Amazon UK]
+- The Complete Gods & Goddesses of Ancient Egypt by Richard H. Wilkinson, Thames & Hudson (2003).

-- Egyptian Mythology: A Guide to the Gods, Goddesses & Traditions of Ancient Egypt by Geraldine Pinch, Oxford Uni Press (2004) [Buy this on Amazon/Amazon UK]
+- Egyptian Mythology: A Guide to the Gods, Goddesses & Traditions of Ancient Egypt by Geraldine Pinch, Oxford Uni Press (2004).

-- The Penguin Book of Myths & Legends of Ancient Egypt by Joyce Tyldesley, Penguin (2011) [Buy this on Amazon/Amazon UK]
+- The Penguin Book of Myths & Legends of Ancient Egypt by Joyce Tyldesley, Penguin (2011).

 Have I missed out any useful websites?
 Or are there any other books you’d like to recommend to fellow readers?
 If so, please leave your feedback in the comments section below!